Last Updated on November 5, 2022 by Aaron

 High-fat milk can also make the cheese softer by creating spaces in between the caseins — thus spongy cheese.
 Heating the milk will destroy the structure of whey protein.

-Then, the disrupted whey protein has both sticky ends which form bonds in between the casein micelles under an acidic environment.
-That’s why heating will help curds to aggregate well, if you ever heard about the stretched-curd or pasta filata.
+Then, the disrupted whey protein has both sticky ends which form bonds between the casein micelles under an acidic environment.
+That’s why heating will help curds aggregate well– if you ever heard about the stretched-curd or “pasta filata“.

-If you plan skipping citric acid and use rennet only, it will work to an extent but you may find your mozzarella cheese has a bit of texture problem where the cheese could hardly coagulating well.
+If you plan to skip citric acid and use rennet only, it will work to an extent but you may find your mozzarella cheese has a bit of texture problem where the cheese could hardly coagulate well.

 That’s because of the calcium regulation as explained above.